 Mohun Bagan fined Rs 3 lakh, asked to clear dues to 4 ex-players and former coach Jamil

-The All India Football Federation's disciplinary committee on Sunday fined I-League heavyweights Mohun Bagan Rs 3 lakh for non-payment of salary to four of its former players.
-The Mariners, who are front runners to clinch this season's I-League title, have been directed to clear the dues and pay the fine within a fortnight.
+The All India Football Federation's disciplinary committee on Sunday fined I-League title favourites Mohun Bagan Rs 3 lakh for non-payment of salary to four of its former players.
+The Mariners, who are front runners to clinch this season's I-League title with an eight-point lead at the top, have been directed to clear the dues and pay the fine within a fortnight.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)